Nereid (moon): Discovery and naming

 Nereid was discovered on 1 May 1949 by Gerard P. Kuiper using photographic plates taken with the 82-inch telescope at the McDonald Observatory.
 He proposed the name in the report of his discovery.
 It is named after the Nereids, sea-nymphs of Greek mythology and attendants of the god Neptune.
 It was the second moon of Neptune to be discovered, and the last before the arrival of Voyager 2 (not counting a single observation of an occultation by Larissa in 1981).
+In his original report, Kuiper estimated its apparent magnitude at 19.5, which stood as the only photometric information on Nereid until 1987.